pkramme/backup/README.md

 # BACKUP TOOL
->This tool is created because of the lack of a properly working
+>This tool is created because of the lack of properly working
->Backup system on most Linux and all Windows machines.
+>Backup systems on most Linux and all Windows machines.

 ## Features
 * Block system -> Blocks of files can be created and individually be backed up or reloaded.
 This should include OS.